Expulsion of the Moriscos: Background

 Suspicions and tensions between Moriscos, who were called New Christians, and the other Christians, who were called Old Christians, were high in some parts of Spain but practically nonexistent in others.
 While some Moriscos did hold influence and power, and even had positions in the clergy, others, particularly in Valencia and Aragon, were a source of cheap labour for the local aristocracy.
 Where sectarian conflict existed, Old Christian communities suspected the Moriscos of not being sincere in their Christianity.

 The Moors who remained Muslims were known as Mudéjar.
-Many of the Moriscos, in contrast, were devout in their new Christian faith, and in Granada, many Moriscos even became Christian martyrs, and were killed by Muslims for refusing to renounce Christianity.
+Many of the Moriscos, in contrast, were devout in their new Christian faith.
+In Granada, many Moriscos even became Christian martyrs, and were killed by Muslims for refusing to renounce Christianity.
 Much of the enmity between the Old and New Christians was based on ethnicity rather than religion.

 Several revolts broke out, the most notable being the 1568–1573 revolt against an edict of Phillip II's banning Arabic, Arabic names, and requiring Moriscos to give up their children to be educated by priests.
 After the suppression of the revolt, Philip ordered the dispersal of the Moriscos of Granada to other areas.
 Philip expected that this would break down the Morisco community and facilitate their assimilation into the rest of the Christian population.
 This may have happened to a degree to Granada's Moriscos, but not in Valencia or Aragon, where Islam was still widely practised and ethnic tensions were much higher than in the rest of Spain.

 At around the same time, Spain recognized the loss of more than half of its holdings in the Low Countries to the Protestant Dutch Republic.
 The ruling class already thought of Spain as the defender of Catholic Christendom, and this defeat helped lead to a radicalization of thinking and a desire to strike a blow to regain Spain's honor.
 Some critiques of Spain from Protestant countries included insults of the Spanish as corrupted by the Muslims and crypto-Muslims amongst them, which some of the nobility may have taken personally.

 The situation further deteriorated in the early 17th century.
 A recession struck in 1604 as the amount of gold and treasure from Spain's American holdings fell.
 The reduction in the standard of living led to increased tension between the Moriscos and Old Christians for precious jobs.